Research shows carrying extra weight leads to health problems, so it’s important to monitor our weight and nip gains in

 He may enjoy chasing a laser light, which you can operate from the couch.
 Another option is a fishing pole toy that gives your cat a chance to practice his hunting skills.

 Make your cat work for his food — move his food bowl so he has to go get it.
 Even better, try a food dispensing toy.
 These provide a chance for cats to practice hunting skills and provides exercise.

-If your house has an upstairs and your cat is used to laying close to his food bowl downstairs, put the bowl upstairs, he’ll soon figure out he has to go to it. and follow you around the house to get it.
+If your house has an upstairs and your cat is used to laying close to his food bowl downstairs, put the bowl upstairs, he’ll soon figure out he has to go upstairs to access it.

 If you have one overweight cat, how do you manage feeding in a multi-cat household?
 Here are some suggestions: